 In accordance with Article V., Section 1, of the Minnesota Counties Computer Cooperative (MnCCC) Bylaws, the following supplementary Rules and Regulations governing the business of the Tyler User Group are promulgated.

-Tyler User Group

-Mission To work with our vendor partner to ensure our Members have an accurate and complete Land Records System, including Tax and CAMA, to meet required taxpayer, state, and MNDOR recording and reporting requirements.

-Vision Implement, update, and collaborate with Member Counties/Agencies to provide effective and efficient property information software systems and data through active cooperation of the Membership.

-The Tyler User Group shall:

-Provide direction to the MnCCC Board regarding vendor selection and vendor contracts

-Determine and approve modifications or enhancements to existing software applications

-Identify the need for and requirements of new applications

-Conduct business necessary to the operation of the group

-Share financial obligations as defined in Bylaws

-Share knowledge

-Sustain Membership

-Improve efficiencies for users

-Participate in the administration and functions necessary to sustain the group and software systems

-Actively solicit representation and input from all Members

-Maintain integrity of the software systems

 Article I: Purpose and Definitions of Members

 Section 1.
-The purpose of the Tyler User Group is to provide direction to the MnCCC Board regarding vendor selection and vendor contracts, to determine and approve changes, modifications, or enhancements to existing software applications, to identify the need for and requirements of new software applications, and to conduct business necessary to the operation of the Tyler Software Solutions.
+Mission

+The mission of the Tyler User Group is to work with our vendor partner to ensure our Members have an accurate and complete Land Records System, including Tax and CAMA, to meet required taxpayer, state, and MNDOR recording and reporting requirements.

 Section 2.
+Vision

+The vision of the Tyler User Group is to implement, update, and collaborate with Member Counties/Agencies to provide effective and efficient property information software systems and data through active cooperation of the Membership.

+Section 3.
+Purpose

+The purpose of the Tyler User Group is to provide direction to the MnCCC Board regarding vendor selection and vendor contracts; to determine and approve changes, modifications, or enhancements to existing software applications; to identify the need for and requirements of new software applications; to share financial obligations as defined in the MnCCC Bylaws; to share knowledge; to sustain membership and participate in the administration and functions necessary to sustain the group and software systems; to actively solicit representation and input from all members; to improve efficiencies for users; to maintain integrity of the software systems; and to conduct business necessary to the operation of the Tyler software.

+Section 4.
+Members

-Members of the Tyler User Group are Minnesota Counties and cities; or other forms of local government benefitting from the services and contracts available under this User Group.
+Members of the Tyler User Group are Minnesota Counties and cities; or other forms of local government benefiting from the services and contracts available under this User Group.
 Membership in the Tyler User Group shall be defined as the following:

 The Tyler User Group consists of Members of MnCCC and participants in one or more of the contracts under Tyler User Group.